Agar Agar Strips

 The simple water solution has that gelling power.
 There is no need to add reagents to produce gelation, such as potassium (or proteins as is necessary with carrageenans), calcium (or other divalent cations as is necessary with alginates).
 High sugar concentrations or an acid environment (as is necessary with pectins) are not needed.

 It can be used over a wide range of pH, from 5 to 8, and in some cases beyond these limits.
 It withstands thermal treatments very well, even above 100°C which allows good sterilization.

 A 1.5% aqueous solution gels between 32°C-43°C and does not melt below 85°C. This is a unique property of agar, compared to other gelling agents.

 No cations added

-Agar gives gels without flavour and does not need the additions of cations with strong flavours (potassium or calcium), it can be used without problems to gel food products with soft flavours.
+Agar gives gels without flavour and does not need the addition of cations with strong flavours (potassium or calcium), it can be used without problems to gel food products with soft flavours.

 Its gel has excellent reversibility allowing it to be repeatedly gelled and melted without losing any of the original properties.

-Transparent gels that are easily coloured can be obtained whose refractive index can also be easily increased by adding sugar, glucose, glycerine, etc., given them an attractive brightness.
+Transparent gels that are easily colored can be obtained their refractive index can also be easily increased by adding sugar, glucose, glycerine, etc., giving them an attractive brightness.

 1. Food Applications